cochran-at-niche/cs101/1_LifeInTheShell/README.md

 - `whatis` - brief description of command
 - `firefox www.google.com`

-### File Globbing

-File "globbing" is a built-in mechanism for expanding file path wildcard patterns.
-It is often confused with regular expressions, but it is technically a different thing.

-The rules are

-- `?` - matches any single character
-- `\*` - matches any string, including the empty string
-- `[abc]` - matches any of the characters contained within the brackets
-- `[!abc]` - matches any character not contained within the brackets
-- `[a-c]` - matches any character in the range from a to c

-For more information, see `man 7 glob`

 ### Environment Variables

-Environment variables are parameters that can affect the behavoir of programs, and can be used in string interpolation.
+Environment variables are parameters that can affect the behavior of programs.
 Use the `env`/`printenv` commands to view a list of all currently set environment variables.

 Built-in Variables